bonheml/image_caption_generation/README.md

 The images and captions of this dataset must be downloaded and unzipped before use.

-The dependences should also be installed using `pip install -r requirements.txt` at the root of the project.
+The dependencies should also be installed using `pip install -r requirements.txt` at the root of the project.

 ## Data pre processing